Child Behavior Problem

 Actions speak louder than words.
 The first time your child uses inappropriate behavior, simply remind them: "We yell outside."
 If they continue then take them outside until they are done their yelling.
 I once had to stand with my son outside our house on a very cold winter day, but trust me, he never yelled in the house again.
 To this day he reminds me of the time he yelled and we went outside.

-At Child Discipline with Love they believe that permanent child discipline can be achieved only by way of love and by no other means or methods.
+At Child Discipline with Love, they believe that permanent child discipline can be achieved only by way of love and by no other means or methods.
 Selective use of specific discipline techniques serves the purpose if you use them with lots of love.
-It certainly works where punishment, scolding, spanking, and nagging have failed.
+Their advice can work better if punishment, scolding, spanking, and nagging have failed to solve your child behavior problems.

 New!
 Comments